Omar-p/learning-notes/aws/aws.md

   - REQUEST and RESPONSE seen as different.
 - Only impacts DATA CROSSING SUBNET BOUNDARY.
 - NACLs can EXPLICITLY ALLOW and DENY.
+  - can be used to block specific bad actors.
 - Deals with IPs/CIDR, Ports & Protocols
   - no logical resources.
 - NACLs cannot be assigned to AWS resources